Paul Peter Ewald: Education

 During Ewald’s stay in Göttingen, he was often a visitor at El BoKaReBo, a boarding house run by Sister Annie at Dahlmannstrasse 17.
 The name was derived from the first letters of the last names of its boarders: “El” for Ella Philippson (a medical student), “Bo” for Max Born (a Privatdozent) and Hans Bolza (a physics student), “Ka” for Theodore von Kármán (a Privatdozent), and “Re” for Albrecht Renner (a medical student).
 Richard Courant, a mathematician and Privatdozent, called these people the “in group”.
 It was here that Ewald met Ella Philippson, who was to become his wife.

 In the spring of 1913, Niels Bohr, of the Institute for Theoretical Physics at the University of Copenhagen, submitted his theory of the Bohr atomic model for publication.
 Later that year, Ewald attended the Birmingham meeting of the British Association where he heard accounts and discussions of James Jeans’ review on radiation theory and Bohr’s model.
 This ignited a major new area of research for Sommerfeld and his students — the study and interpretation of atomic spectra and molecular band spectroscopy and theoretical modeling of atomic and molecular structure.

 During World War I, Ewald served in the German military as a medical technician.
 When he could, he continued to think about the physics of his doctoral thesis, and he developed the dynamical theory of X-ray diffraction, which he was later to use in his Habilitationsschrift.
 At the conclusion of the war, he returned to LMU as an assistant to Sommerfeld.
 He completed his Habilitation in 1917, and became a Privatdozent there, while remaining as an assistant to Sommerfeld.

 In 1921, while still at LMU, Ewald published a paper on the theta function method of analyzing dipole fields in crystals, an offshoot from his earlier work on the dynamical theory of optics and X-rays in crystals, which appeared in three journal publications.
 According to Ewald, the impetus for the method came from a skiing holiday in Mittenwald, at Easter, in 1911.
 It was Sommerfeld’s practice to take his students and assistants on skiing outings in the winter and mountain climbing outings in the summer, where the discussions of physics were as hard as the physical exertion of the outings.
-Ewald, was having trouble subtracting out of his calculations the field of the test dipole.
+Ewald was having trouble subtracting out of his calculations the field of the test dipole.
 The solution was provided by Sommerfeld’s assistant and former doctoral student, Peter Debye, in a discussion that took no more than 15 minutes.
-Ewald’s paper has been widely cited in the literature as well as scientific books, such as Dynamical Theory of Crystal Lattices, by Max Born and Kun Huang.
+Ewald’s paper has been widely cited in the literature as well as in scientific books, such as Dynamical Theory of Crystal Lattices, by Max Born and Kun Huang.